 The main reason for creating a content map is to make sure your brand’s content is accompanying each buyer persona throughout all stages of the marketing funnel—from attracting visitors to converting them and keeping them on board.

-Here’s an additional reason.
-A sort of byproduct of creating a content map is getting an overview of your content inventory.
+There’s an additional reason for content mapping.
+A sort of byproduct of this process is getting an overview of your content inventory.
 This can help you spot gaps and find repurposing opportunities.

 Follow these three steps to create your content map and fill any gaps with new content ideas.